raymon-02/uwq-algo/10_class/instagram.md

 Non-Functional Requirements:

-1. Our service needs to be highly available.
+1. The system needs to be highly available.
 2. Consistency can take a hit (in the interest of availability), if a user doesn’t see a photo for a while, it should be fine.
 3. The system should be highly reliable, any uploaded photo or video should never be